qzhan321/Bayesian-formulation-varcoding-MOI-estimation/README.md

 | 19 | 0 |
 | 20 | 0.002919708 |

-When set the argument **fromIndividualToPop** to be 'mixtureDist', the output list again contains two matrices, one recording the full probability distribution of MOI for individual hosts, and a second one recording the probability distribution at the population level.
+When set the argument **aggregate** to be 'mixtureDist', the output list again contains two matrices, one recording the full probability distribution of MOI for individual hosts, and a second one recording the probability distribution at the population level.
 The matrix for individual hosts (only listing one host as an example):
 | HostID | NumDBLαTypes | MOI | prob |
 | :--: | :---------: | :--: | :--: |